tweedjs/tweed/README.md

 depending on abstractions.

-Tweed doesn't treat components as nodes in the Virtual DOM, but simply lets you organize your UI in an OOP style dependency graph, which then collectively renders the v-dom.
+Tweed doesn't treat components as nodes in the Virtual DOM, but simply lets you organize your UI in an OOP style dependency tree, which then collectively renders the v-dom.

 ```typescript
 interface Greeting {